 On the ramparts of Red Fort, the Prime Mister of India hoists national flag each year on Indian Independence day, i.e. on August 15th.

 Mughal Emperor Shah Jahan constructed the Red fort as the Mughal capital in 1648 and shifted the capital from Red Fort Agra to Red Fort Delhi.
 It is made of Red sandstone and hence got its name.
 The Fort is adjacent to Salimgarh Fort, an older fort built by Islam Shah Suri in 1546.
-The Palace and other buildings inside the Red fort complex on 254.67 acres of land, are connected by a water channels (called Stream of Paradise), which used to be fed by waters from the the Yamuna river, which was flowing next to the Fort during those days.
-River Yumuna has changed its course slightly afterwards.
+The Palace and other buildings inside the Red fort complex on 254.67 acres of land are connected by water channels (called Stream of Paradise), which used to be fed by waters from the Yamuna river, which was flowing next to the Fort during those days.
+River Yamuna has changed its course slightly afterward.

 There is a sound & light show at the fort in the evenings, which describes the Mughal history to the tourists.
-Most the original structure are damaged now.
+Most of the original structure is damaged now.
 The extensive water channels with its fragrant waters are dry.
 Most of its Marble inlaid flowers were looted by invaders.
-The tea house now houses a restaurant, even though not in original form.
-Pearl mosque and hamam ( Turkish Bath) are now closed for the public.
+The tea house now houses a restaurant, even though not in the original form.
+Pearl mosque and hamam (Turkish Bath) are now closed for the public.

 Structures Inside the Red Fort Museum or Complex